the-road-to-graphql/the-road-to-graphql-chinese/manuscript/04-graphql-fundamentals/index.md

 # leanpub-end-insert
 ~~~~~~~~

 As you can see, you have to specify on which **type** of object the fragment should be used.
 In this case, it is the type `Organization`, which is a custom type defined by GitHub's GraphQL API.
 This is how you use fragments to extract and reuse parts of your queries.
 At this point, you might want to open "Docs" on the right side of your GraphiQL application.
 The documentation gives you access to the GraphQL **schema**.
-A schema exposes the GraphQL API used by your GraphiQL application, which is Github's GraphQL API in this case.
+A schema exposes the GraphQL API used by your GraphiQL application, which is GitHub's GraphQL API in this case.
 It defines the GraphQL **graph** that is accessible via the GraphQL API using queries and mutations.
 Since it is a graph, objects and fields can be deeply nested in it, which we'll certainly encounter as we move along.

 Since we're exploring queries and not mutations at the moment, select "Query" in the "Docs" sidebar.
 Afterward, traverse the objects and fields of the graph, explore their optional arguments.
 By clicking them, you can see the accessible fields within those objects in the graph.
 Some fields are common GraphQL types such as `String`, `Int` and `Boolean`, while some other types are **custom types** like the `Organization` type we used.
 In addition, you can see whether arguments are required when requesting fields on an object.
 It can be identified by the exclamation point.
 For instance, a field with a `String!` argument requires that you pass in a `String` argument whereas a field with a `String` argument doesn't require you to pass it.